dasch-swiss/dsp-tools/docs/dsp-tools.md

 which would load the ontology defined in `data_model_definition.json` onto the server given by the `-s`-options.

+THe description about the JSON format can be found [here](./dsp-tools-create.ms).

 ### Get an ontology from a server

 ```bash